rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Rejection of *a priori* metaphysics
 --------------------------------------------------------------------------------

--   Descartes (non-natural) method
+-   Descartes' non-natural method
--   Locke on the rejection of innate ideas.
+-   Locke on the rejection of innate ideas
 -   Hume's fork
 -   Metaphysical naturalism